Optimizing the Learning Environment: Large Groups

 This module describes the importance of small group learning in medical education and the role of the small group facilitator in UBC's Undergraduate Medical Education (UGME) program.
 It introduces some strategies for creating a safe learning environment, managing the dynamics of a small group, addresses common facilitation challenges raised in student assessment of teacher data, and includes tips from experienced facilitators.

 Click to view module: Introduction to Small Group Facilitation

-Click to view module: CBL Tutor Training for New Tutors
+Click to view module: Case-Based Learning (CBL) Tutor Training Module

-This module introduces new Portfolio Coaches to their role.
+This module introduces Portfolio Coaches to their role.

 Click to view module: Portfolio Coach Orientation